top of page

 July 16th - Day 48 - A Day in Tofino

 I slept until late.
-Goodness me, after camping with a thin mattress, you appreciate how great it is to have a bet to sleep on.
+Goodness me, after camping with a thin mattress, you appreciate how great it is to have a bed to sleep on.

-The receptionist last night had a great spot to keep the kayak, behind the bar on the outdoor patio.
+The hotel receptionist last night found a great spot to keep the kayak behind the bar on the outdoor patio.
 “No one can see it here and it will be safe.
 You have to keep an eye on things in this town.
-Bicycles and sometimes even surf boards let out on the porch grow legs at night and wander off never to be seen again.”
+Bicycles, and sometimes even surf boards let out on the porch grow legs at night and wander off never to be seen again.”

-My priority this morning was to find a laundromat and get my clothes washed.
-The heat from the three previous days meant that they were by now more sweat than fabric, and I held my breath to toss them into the washer.
+My morning priority was to find a laundromat and get my clothes washed.
+The heat from the three previous days meant that, by weight, they were now more sweat than fabric, and I had to hold my breath to toss them into the washing machine.

-“Well now to find some breakfast while these are being cleaned.”
+“Well, now to find some breakfast while these clothes are washing.”
 I thought.

 When it was my turn I ordered a hot chocolate, a kitchen sink cookie and a four-egg omelet with cheese and bacon.